Germanys Altmaier Wins French Open Epic As Andreeva Strikes Blow For Teens - UrduPoint

 Next up is a clash with Bulgaria's Grigor Dimitrov for a place in the last 16.

-Andreeva, ranked at 143 and making her Grand Slam debut after coming through the qualifiers, will face Coco Gauff in the next round.
+Andreeva, ranked at 143 and making her Grand Slam debut after coming through the qualifiers, could face Coco Gauff in the next round.

-The 19-year-old Gauff, the runner-up to Iga Swiatek last year, defeated Julia Grabher of Austria 6-2, 6-3.
+The 19-year-old Gauff, the runner-up to Iga Swiatek last year, was facing Julia Grabher of Austria later Thursday.

+"She's an experienced player.
+I am sure it will be a great match.

 Swiatek maintained her bid to become the first woman to successfully defend the French Open title in 16 years by cruising into the third round with a 6-4, 6-0 win over American Claire Liu.